lemlac/mulem/docs/reference.md

 ~ + 5 + 6
 ```

-The colons (`~`) become like dashes in a list, making it apparent that you have one long expression.
+The tildes (`~`) become like dashes in a list, making it apparent that you have one long expression.
 The tilde `~` is often used in writing to mean *"repeat the word or phrase from the previous line"* when taking notes.

 Indentation is lenient with expression splitting.
-As long as the line starts with a colon (`~`), then it belongs to the same expression.
+As long as the line starts with a tilde (`~`), then it belongs to the same expression.

 ```
 do